 Victory was in active service of the British Navy from 1765-1812 and is in my opinion the most noteworthy warship of the modern era.
 Victory was Lord Horatio Nelson’s flagship at the Battle of Trafalgar on 21 October 1805, in which the British fleet defeated the combined forces of France and Spain.
 Lord Nelson was killed during the battle.
-At Trafalgar Victory was 186 feet in length along the gun deck and carried 104 guns.
+Victory was 186 feet in length along the gun deck and carried 104 guns.
 Her compliment was 821.

 La Gloire is a classic French 34-gun frigate built in 1778 in St. Malo.
 La Gloire was 143 feet in length and carried 26 12-pound cannons on her main deck, along with 4 6-pound cannons and 4 carronades on her main deck.
 La Gloire was captured by His Majesty’s Ship Astraea of 32 guns after a close action of 58 minutes on 11 April 1795 in the English Channel.
 Her compliment was 280.

 Niagara was in service of the US Navy during the war of 1812.
 Commodore Oliver Hazard Perry took command of Niagara during an engagement with a British squadron on Lake Erie on September 10, 1813, when his flagship the Lawrence became crippled.
 Aboard Niagara, Commodore Perry went on to defeat the British forces.
 Niagara was 123 feet in length and carried 18 32 pound carronades and 2 12 pound cannons.
 Her compliment was 155.